 The cornerstone of our policy on ethical investment is our interpretation of the legal position.
-In our view, applying ethical, environmental or any other non-commercial policy either to investments generally or to selecting fund managers, would be inconsistent with our legal duties and responsibilities.
+In our view, applying ethical, environmental or any other non commercial policy either to investments generally or to selecting fund managers, would be inconsistent with our legal duties and responsibilities.
 We also have a statutory responsibility to ensure proper diversification of investments.
-Thus we have a general policy of not interfering in the day-to-day investment decisions of GMPF's investment managers.
-However, GMPF may choose to actively invest in or disinvest from companies for social, ethical or environmental reasons, so long as that does not risk material financial detriment to GMPF.
-This policy is described at Section 9 of GMPF's Investment Strategy Statement.
+Thus we have a policy of not interfering in the day to day investment decisions of GMPF's investment managers.
+Moreover, we do not actively invest in or disinvest from companies solely or largely for social, ethical or environmental reasons.
+This policy is described in Section 9 of GMPF's Investment Strategy Statement.